asutermo/TheConversationSentimentAnalysis/README.md

 ## Tests and Formatting

 I utilize tox for formatting and cleanliness.
 To run, go to the root of the repo and run 'tox' to run the tests/formatting.

+## TODO:

+- Add an example of CI/CD
+- Improved tests and code coverage
+- Have all tox formatting stuff pass